-For year-end giving, NTFB must receive checks postmarked by December 31, 2021, to be acknowledged for calendar year 2021.
-Please initiate any stock gifts by December 15, 2021, to ensure that they are processed for 2021.
+For year-end giving, NTFB must receive checks postmarked by December 31st, to be acknowledged for the calendar year.
+Please initiate any stock gifts by December 15th, to ensure that they are processed for they year.
 IRA charitable rollover should also be received mid-December for inclusion in year-end giving.

 Full Plate Society